 Tastes Great!
 D3-K2 LipoSpray is a bioavailable, synergistic blend of vitamin D3 and K2.
 They work together to regulate the absorption of calcium and maintain the integrity of the skeletal and cardiovascular systems.
 The body requires D3 and K2 to sustain adequate calcium absorption and slow bone resorption.
 Due to the loss of calcium, resorption causes the bones to become soft, brittle, and easily fracturable.
 While the body can acquire D3 and K2 through sunlight and diet, those of us living in the NW are often greatly depleted.

-The D3-K2 blend helps to direct calcium to the areas of deficiency and away from soft tissues and arteries.
+The D3-K2 blend not only improves mood, but helps to direct calcium to the areas of deficiency and away from soft tissues and arteries.
 Recent research has shown that excessive calcium intake alone can be harmful to the body.
 The additional calcium must be correctly utilized or it can show up in the wrong places and cause disease.
 Osteocalcin, a protein found in bone and dentin, dependent upon Vitamin K for its synthesis, binds calcium to the bone matrix within the skeletal system.
 This ensures the development and maintenance of strong bones and teeth.
 It also helps protect from arterial calcification and reduces the potential for hardening of the arteries and heart disease.